Lexmark T630 / T632 / T634: Complete Technical Guide

 980.xx NIC / network card error Remove NIC card and test; replace NIC card

 The T630 family is old enough that the OEM parts supply is thinning.
 Lexmark has discontinued several components, and what remains in the OEM channel is often aging new-old-stock with uncertain storage history.
-This changes the calculus on OEM vs. aftermarket compared to a current-production machine.
+That changes the math on OEM vs. aftermarket compared to a current-production machine.

-For the fuser assembly, our consistent recommendation is to source a quality aftermarket unit from a supplier that performs incoming inspection and testing.
-A fuser that sat in a warehouse for eight years -- whether OEM or aftermarket -- may have a pressure roller that has already hardened from age rather than use.
+For the fuser assembly, source a quality aftermarket unit from a supplier that performs incoming inspection and testing.
+A fuser that sat in a warehouse for eight years -- OEM or aftermarket -- may already have a hardened pressure roller before you ever install it.
 Ask your supplier about storage conditions and test protocols before committing to a large order.

-For the imaging drum, OEM-equivalent aftermarket units have improved substantially over the past decade.
-The T630 platform uses a relatively forgiving drum geometry that aftermarket manufacturers have had years to reverse-engineer accurately.
-The main quality differentiator is the OPC (organic photoconductive) layer -- a low-quality OPC will show visible streaking or sensitivity dropout within 20,000 pages.
+For the imaging drum, aftermarket OEM-equivalent units have improved substantially over the past decade.
+The T630 platform uses a forgiving drum geometry that aftermarket manufacturers have had years to get right.
+The quality differentiator is the OPC (organic photoconductive) layer.
+A low-quality OPC will show streaking or sensitivity dropout within 20,000 pages.
 Source from suppliers who can provide OPC origin documentation.

-For controller boards and power supplies, we recommend OEM or professionally remanufactured boards over unknown-origin aftermarket.
-The electrical specifications on these boards are not easily verified without test equipment, and an out-of-spec power supply can cause cascading failures throughout the machine.
-This is one area where saving $30 on a board can cost $300 in downstream damage.
+For controller boards and power supplies, use OEM or professionally remanufactured boards over unknown-origin aftermarket.
+The electrical specifications on these boards aren't easily verified without test equipment, and an out-of-spec power supply can cause cascading failures throughout the machine.
+Saving $30 on a board can cost $300 in downstream damage.
+We've seen it happen.

 Pickup rollers and separation pads are generally safe to source as aftermarket equivalents.
 The material specifications are straightforward, and quality differences between suppliers are minimal for these purely mechanical components.

 The T630 family is long past end-of-life support from Lexmark, which means every repair decision needs to be made against a clear-eyed assessment of the machine's remaining useful life and the true cost of a replacement unit.
-Here is the framework we apply:
+Here's the framework we apply:

 • Under 400,000 pages, single failure: Repair.
-This machine has significant life remaining and a single component failure does not indicate systemic decline.
+This machine has significant life remaining and a single component failure doesn't indicate systemic decline.
 Parts cost is almost certainly lower than replacement.

 • 400,000 to 700,000 pages, maintenance kit due plus one failure: Repair with a full maintenance kit and address the secondary failure at the same time.
 Bundling service visits is critical at this page count range.

-• Over 700,000 pages, multiple simultaneous failures: Replacement is likely the better economic choice.
-At this page count, you are past the point where any single repair buys meaningful uptime.
-Drive gear wear, fuser wear, and electronic aging all accelerate past 700,000 pages on this platform.
+• Over 700,000 pages, multiple simultaneous failures: Start pricing replacements.
+Past this mileage, no single repair buys meaningful uptime.
+Drive gear wear, fuser wear, and electronic aging all accelerate on this platform beyond 700,000 pages.

-• Parts availability: If the specific part required is no longer available at any price, the decision is made.
-Do not attempt to run a machine with a known failed component by working around it -- this is how secondary failures occur.
+• Parts availability: If the specific part required is gone at any price, the decision is made.
+Don't run a machine with a known failed component by working around it -- that's how secondary failures happen.

-One additional factor: if your organization depends on this specific machine for a workflow that cannot tolerate downtime, the calculus shifts toward investing in a spare parts inventory or a backup machine rather than accepting the risk of a critical failure with no recovery path.
+One additional factor: if your organization depends on this specific machine for a workflow that can't tolerate downtime, invest in a spare parts inventory or a backup machine.
+Accepting the risk of a critical failure with no recovery path is a bad bet on hardware this age.

 Q: My T634 shows a 920 error immediately after installing a new fuser.
 What did I do wrong?

-A: Most commonly, the thermistor connector was not fully seated during installation.
-Power down, remove the fuser, and verify the connector clicks completely into position.
-A secondary cause is using a T630/T632 fuser (40X0101) in a T634 -- these assemblies are not cross-compatible and the T634's temperature control logic will throw an immediate error if it detects an incompatible assembly.
+A: Most commonly, the thermistor connector wasn't fully seated during installation.
+Power down, pull the fuser, and verify the connector clicks completely into position.
+The other possibility: you installed a T630/T632 fuser (40X0101) in a T634.
+These assemblies aren't cross-compatible -- the T634's temperature control logic will throw an immediate error when it detects the wrong assembly.
 Confirm you have part number 40X0100 for the T634.

 Q: Can I upgrade the T630 to improve network connectivity?

 A: Yes.
 The T630 base model accepts an optional MarkNet N8000 series internal print server in the card slot behind the right panel.
 This brings the base T630 up to network capability equivalent to the T634n.
-Confirm the NIC card is compatible with your firmware revision -- some early T630 firmware versions require an update before the NIC will initialize correctly.
+Make sure the NIC card is compatible with your firmware revision -- some early T630 firmware versions need an update before the NIC will initialize correctly.

 Q: The print quality on my T632 is faded on the right side only.
 What should I check first?

-A: One-sided fading is almost always a transfer roller issue -- either the roller itself has worn unevenly or the HVPS is producing uneven charge voltage across the roller's contact surface.
-Start by replacing the transfer roller (40X1831), which is a low-cost test.
+A: One-sided fading is almost always a transfer roller issue -- either the roller has worn unevenly or the HVPS is producing uneven charge voltage across the roller's contact surface.
+Start with the transfer roller (40X1831).
+It's a low-cost test.
 If the fading persists, inspect the HVPS contact springs for debris or corrosion.
-A failed HVPS producing inconsistent charge voltage is the less common but more expensive secondary cause.
+A failing HVPS producing inconsistent charge voltage is the less common but more expensive secondary cause.

 Q: How do I reset the maintenance count after installing a new kit on the T630?

 A: From the ready state, press MENU and navigate to ADMIN MENU -- RESET MAINT COUNT and confirm.
 On some firmware versions the path is MENU -- CONFIG MENU -- RESET MAINT CNT.
-If neither path is visible, verify that you are logged in at the service access level rather than user level.
+If neither path is visible, verify you're logged in at the service access level rather than user level.
 The operator panel must not be in a locked configuration.
-Failure to reset will result in continued maintenance warnings and potentially a forced offline state if the printer is configured to enforce the maintenance interval.
+Skip the reset and you'll get continued maintenance warnings -- and if the printer is configured to enforce the maintenance interval, it'll force itself offline.

 Q: Are T630 toner cartridges still available, and should I use compatible cartridges?

-A: Toner cartridges in both OEM and high-quality compatible versions remain widely available for the T630 series.
+A: Both OEM and high-quality compatible cartridges remain widely available for the T630 series.
 The platform uses the T630/T632/T634 cartridge family in standard (21,000 page) and high-yield (32,000 page) configurations.
-Compatible cartridges are a reasonable choice provided you source from a reputable supplier -- this is a well-established cartridge geometry that quality aftermarket manufacturers produce reliably.
-Avoid the lowest-cost no-name options, as poorly mixed toner can contaminate the fuser and significantly shorten fuser assembly life.
+Compatible cartridges are a reasonable choice from a reputable supplier -- this is a well-established cartridge geometry that quality aftermarket manufacturers have dialed in.
+Stay away from the cheapest no-name options.
+Poorly mixed toner contaminates the fuser and shortens assembly life significantly.
+We see it on the bench regularly.

-The Lexmark T630, T632, and T634 represent some of the most durable workgroup laser hardware ever put into production.
-With the right parts and the right service intervals, these machines continue to deliver reliable output well beyond what most equipment managers would expect.
+The Lexmark T630, T632, and T634 are some of the most durable workgroup laser printers ever built.
+With the right parts and the right service intervals, these machines keep delivering well beyond what most equipment managers would expect.
 Argecy has been supplying parts for Lexmark printers since 1985, and our inventory for the T630 family covers the components most likely to determine whether your machine keeps running or gets retired ahead of schedule.